What is a landslide? Types, causes, effects & prevention

 - Repair of failed slopes

-What is a landslide?
+What is a landslide

 Types of landslide movement

-- Falls
+Falls

 With vertical or steep slopes such as cliffs, a landslide will often take the form of a fall – this is where material collapses from the slope, falls downwards, and collects towards the base.
-As a result, we can recognise the occurrence of a fall and differentiate it from the other landslide types by the accumulation of earth, rock and debris at the bottom of a steep slope.
+As a result, we can recognise the occurrence of a fall and differentiate it from the other landslide types by the accumulation of earth, rock, and debris at the bottom of a steep slope.

-2. Topples
+Topples

 As the name suggests, a topple is a type of landslide where the rock, earth or debris rotates forwards away from slope and literally topples downwards.
 Under normal circumstances, there will be an axis at or close to the bottom of the slope about which the rotation occurs.

-3. Slides
+Slides

-In cases where a slide landslide occurs, the failure in the slope takes place at depth below the surface.
+In cases where a slide landslide occurs, the failure in the slope takes place at a depth below the surface.
 The material above this point then slides downwards along a slip surface (or ‘rupture’).
 This type of slide landslide can either be rotational or translational.

-4. Rotational
+Rotational

 We can spot rotational slides in cases where the slip surface is curved (often like the surface of a spoon) – this is referred to as a listric rupture or slip surface.
 As a result of this appearance, rotational landslides are sometimes called ‘slumps’.

-5. Translational
+Translational

 Where a landslide occurs along the surface of a fault, joint or bedding plane, it is said to be translational or ‘planar’.
 Often causing huge damage, translational landslides can result in the rapid movement of material down a slope.
 The speed of the slide ultimately depends on how deep the underlying fault is.

-6. Flows
+Flows

 If water – or another form of fluid – is involved, then a flow can occur.
 This is a movement of fluid along with any other material that is being carried in it.
 A flow could consist of mud, debris or even rock (known as a rock avalanche).